dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-license-agreements-for-windows-pc-software-in-microsoft-intune.md

 > The **Product Title** displayed for all Microsoft Volume License agreements is **Not available**.

 ## Add and edit other software licensing agreements
 You can also add other types of license agreements to Intune in addition to Microsoft Volume Licensing agreements.
-These agreements can include non-Microsoft software or Microsoft software that was purchased through a retailer.
+These agreements can include non-Microsoft software, or Microsoft software that was purchased through a retailer.

 > [!IMPORTANT]
 > You must have at least one Windows PC enrolled in Intune before you can add an agreement.
 In addition, at least one enrolled computer must have uploaded a licensable software package that you want to use to add a license agreement.

 ### To add other software agreements

-1. In the [Microsoft Intune administrator console](https://account.manage.microsoft.com/admin/default.aspx), click **Licenses**.
+1. In the [Microsoft Intune administrator console](https://account.manage.microsoft.com/admin/default.aspx), choose **Licenses**.

-2. Click **Add Agreements** in the **Other Software Licensing Agreements** section.
+2. Choose **Add Agreements** in the **Other Software Licensing Agreements** section.

 3. Select **Other software licensing agreement** in the **Choose Agreement Type** section of the **Add Agreements** page.